shirish93/shirish93.github.io/_ideas/2024-03-15-marcha-marketization.md

 **Experience the flavors through a rounded sensorial trip**.
 In a double-blind taste test, guided by relevant adjectives, you'll become a translator of chhyang's language, offering objective descriptions that reveal its hidden depths.

-This is more than just research; it's a cultural revolution.**Share your findings through academic publications, workshops, and community events**, fostering knowledge dissemination and preserving Nepal's rich fermentation traditions.**Empower local communities** by promoting sustainable production practices and fair trade within the marcha and chhyang industry, contributing to economic development and uplifting those who hold the keys to this cultural treasure.
+This is more than just research; it's a cultural revolution.**Share your findings through academic publications, workshops, and community events**, growing knowledge dissemination and preserving Nepal's rich fermentation traditions.**Empower local communities** by promoting sustainable production practices and fair trade within the marcha and chhyang industry, contributing to economic development and uplifting those who hold the keys to this cultural treasure.

 <img src="../assets/images/marcha2.png" width="100%" Title="A vision of what it might look like" Align="LEFT" />
 **Imagine positioning Nepal as the "capital of chhang culture,"** showcasing the diverse culture of chhyang flavors born from unique marcha variations.
 Like Sake for Japan and Makkoli for Korea,**see chhyang becoming a symbol of Nepal's rich heritage, attracting tourism and export opportunities.**